Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/reference-manual.md

 HTTP status codes are used to indicate success or failure.
 Status codes in the `200s` indicate the request was successful.
-Status codes in the `400s` indicate failure.
+Status codes in the `400s` indicate client errors.
+Status codes in the `500s` indicate server errors.
 Details of the success or failure are contained in the body of the response.

 <table>
   <thead>